 Philosophy, Aim and Objectives

-The objectives of a degree in Criminology and Security Studies to:
+The aims and objectives of a degree in Criminology and Security Studies to

-(i) instill in students a sound knowledge of Criminology and Security Studies, an appreciation of its applications in different socio-cultural contexts and to involve the students in intellectually stimulating and satisfying experiences of learning and studying;
+(i) Instill in students a sound knowledge of Criminology and Security Studies, an appreciation of its applications in different socio-cultural contexts and to involve the students in an intellectually stimulating and satisfying experiences of learning and studying;

-(vii) developing students a range of useful competencies for employment whether public, private or self-employment.
+(vii) Develop in students a range of useful competencies for employment whether public, private or self-employment.